Action on Climate Change

 Offsetting the carbon footprint of our direct operations

 When it comes to carbon emissions, we believe the best approach is to reduce first and then offset.
 With plans in place to achieve reductions in line with our science base target we have decided to offset our Scope 1 and 2 carbon emission as we work towards Net Zero.
 Through these offsets we are carbon neutral in our direct operations.

 Working with fellow B Corp Climate Care we offset these emissions by funding clean energy projects and a project that supplies new, efficient stoves to families in Kenya.
 The Burn stoves use 50% less fuel and reduce exposure to indoor air pollution.
 They are made locally, providing jobs and a boost to the economy.
 Each stove reduces CO2 by 1.4 tonnes a year.
 It’s a gesture – not a solution – to show our commitment to tackle climate change.

 Reducing our broader carbon footprint

-We recognise that as a food company a significant proportion of the carbon footprint our food will be associated with growing the ingredients we cook with and our customers cooking our food in their homes.
-We have started work to better understand the environmental impacts our food has from farm to fork and will be looking to collaborate with farmers, suppliers, and customers on the best way to reduce this impact.
+We recognise that as a food company a significant proportion of the carbon footprint of our food will be associated with growing the ingredients we cook with and our customers cooking our food in their homes.
+We have started work to better understand the environmental impacts our food has from farm to fork and are looking to collaborate with farmers, suppliers, and customers on the best way to reduce this impact.